node-3d/deps-qmlui-raub/README.md

 * Linking: static dll-type.

-Before any import of Qt-dependent module, there should be `require('deps-qt-qml-raub')`.
+Before any import of Qt-dependent module, there should be `require('deps-qmlui-raub')`.
 On Windows it adds Qt's DLL location to ENV PATH.
 On Unix, **special** runtime library directories are not in ENV PATH.
 The paths to such directories have to be compiled into the node-addon with `rpath` option.